Stephen D. Brodie

 • Represented an institutional lender in term, construction, and revolving credit facilities to a nonprofit school for the arts.
 The facilities are secured by prime and collateral mortgages on properties in California and New York.

-• Represented two agent banks in a syndicated $225 million credit facility for the owner of a Major League Baseball franchise.
+• Represented two agent banks in a syndicated $225 million credit facility for the owners of a Major League Baseball franchise.

 • Represented a major U.S. private bank in a $600 million financing secured by a single issue of restricted stock.